bucketeer-io/bucketeer-docs/docs/sdk/server-side/node-js/index.md

 ### Reporting custom events

 This method lets you save user actions in your application as events.
-You can connect these events to metrics in the experiments console UI.
+You can connect these events to metrics in the experiments or in the kill switch (auto operation) on the console UI.

 In addition, you can pass a number value to the goal event.
 These values will sum and show as <br />`Value total` on the experiments console UI.
 This is useful if you have a goal event for tracking how much a user spent on your application buying items, etc.